Aadi0902/CS4375-Assignments/Assignment 2/README.txt

 Directions:
 1. Open NeuralNet.py
-2. Change activationFunc variable in line 255 to switch activation functions (sigmoid, tanh, relu)
+2. Change activationFunc variable in line 249 to switch activation functions (sigmoid, tanh, relu).
+Sigmoid is default.
+3. Change max_iterations or learning_rate on line 250.
+5000 and 0.001 are defaults.
-3. Run NeuralNet.py
+4. Run NeuralNet.py

 Files:
 1. NeuralNet.py - This file contains the entire project, including the preprocesing,